Hello! I’m Chad Luibl — literary agent at Janklow & Nesbit Associates, hockey dad, guitarist, and coffee enthusiast.

 I’m particularly drawn to:

-Literary and upmarket fiction: Novels that delve into the complexities of the human condition.
+Literary and book club fiction: Novels that delve into the complexities of the human condition.
 I tend to lean into character-driven or plotty novels with brisk pacing.

-Inventive horror and thrillers: Page-turners that are as terrifying as they are intellectually stimulating.
+Inventive horror and thrillers: Page-turners that are as gripping as they are intellectually stimulating.
+Most importantly, even the horror has got to have heart.

-Narrative nonfiction and journalism: Pieces that blend insightful observation with compelling storytelling.
-I’m particularly interested in memoir, untold histories, and sports or adventure stories.
+Narrative nonfiction and journalism: Compelling storytelling that couldn’t be better summarized in an essay or article.
+Most nonfiction I go for reads like a novel.
+I’m particularly interested in memoir, untold histories, sports and adventure stories.

 Graphic novels: That push the boundaries of visual narrative.